Blogging plays a major role in generating new business.

 It’s easy to neglect a blog.
 The reality of blogging is that it is slow, laborious and time consuming.
 It’s the main reason why people start a blog then quickly put it on the back-burner.
 They have other things to do.
 The small business owner has money to make, the stay-at-home mom has children to look after.

-Whatever the reason, blogs, by the bucketload, are neglected.
+Whatever the reason, blogs, by the bucketload, become neglected.

 And that’s sad.